timescale/docs.timescale.com-content/backup.md

     ...  # other flags/arguments
     timescale/timescaledb:latest-pg9.6
 ```
->ttt You can change the tag from `latest-pg9.6` to the one that best
+>:TIP: You can change the tag from `latest-pg9.6` to the one that best
 suits you, including `latest-pg10` for PostgreSQL 10.

 The values for `PGWAL` and `PGDATA` are up to you for your setup;